jkenney9a/Networks/README.md

 # Networks
-Some tools for analyzing networks
+Some tools for analyzing functional brain networks